-Hear me out on this one: cod liver oil is a super concentrated source of vitamin D.esearch shows that vitamin D may influence steroidogenesis (the process that turns cholesterol into valuable sex hormones like estrogen and progesterone).
-It may also improve menstrual regularity.
+Hear me out on this one: cod liver oil is a super concentrated source of vitamin D. Research shows that vitamin D may influence steroidogenesis (the process that turns cholesterol into valuable sex hormones like estrogen and progesterone).
+It may also improve menstrual cycle regularity.
 A regular cycle means a better shot at calculating our fertile window correctly.

 Chef Tip: Purchase a high-quality brand and knock back a few teaspoons per day.
 Cheers!

-They’re packed with vitamin E, which fertility studies show improves our egg quality health and health .
-High-quality eggs are essential to achieving a viable pregnancy.
+They’re a healthy fat packed with vitamin E, which fertility studies show improves our egg quality health.
+High-quality eggs are essential to achieving a viable healthy pregnancy.
 Not only that, low levels of vitamin E intake may be associated with an increase in miscarriage rates.

 Chef Tip: Not a fan of raw almonds?
-Spread raw almond butter on celery sticks, smear on sweet potato toast, or swirl into your yogurt.
+Spread raw almond butter on celery sticks, smear on sweet potato or whole grain toast, or swirl into your low-fat dairy yogurt.

 Mushrooms contain hefty doses of an essential mineral called selenium.
 Selenium helps promote the development of mature follicles, nurturing them for a strong, healthy ovulation.
 Selenium also protects our thyroid, aiding in the conversion of T4 to T3.